 - If the student has attended another institution, the College will require an Academic Transcript from each College attended.

 - The College will verify with the Veterans Affairs Office the number of credits the student takes each semester.

 - It is the student’s responsibility to inform the Veterans Affairs Office or the Veteran’s representative at the school if s/he withdraws from any courses during the semester.

-The College may grant credit for military and other training/education that is relevant to the Southeast Technical program major curriculum.
+The College may grant credit for military and other training/education that is relevant to the MSC Southeast program major curriculum.
 However, the subsequent reduction in credit hours may result in a reduction in the amount of the monthly check.